 Defaulting is the inability or failure to pay the interest or principle on an existing loan when due.
-A personal loan when someone dies cannot be defaulted and is either paid through the deceased person’s estate or passed down to dependents in unique cases.
+A personal loan when someone dies cannot be defaulted and is either paid through the deceased person’s estate or passed down to dependents in certain cases.
 In the United States, being late on a loan repayment, defaulting, or missing a payment, can knock as much as 100 points off your credit score.
 This drop and its effects may persist in your credit report for up to 7 years depending on the terms of your loan.
 That’s why it’s important to ensure that you can afford a personal loan before you apply.
 Before we dive into what happens to personal loans when a borrower dies, let’s review the consequences associated with late repayments, defaulting, or missing a payment

 What Happens if You’re Late on a Loan Payment

 - You May Incur a Late Fee: Failing to make loan payments by the due date can attract late fee charges to your existing loan.
 Late fees vary by lender and depend on the type of loan, your outstanding balance, and how late the payment is.

 Defaulting or Not Paying Back a Loan in the United States

-Defaulting on a loan can cause problems, defaulting on a loan is expensive, does serious damage to your credit score, and takes time to recover from.
+While being late on a loan can cause problems, defaulting on a loan is expensive, does serious damage to your credit score, and takes time to recover from.
 A personal loan is considered to be in default if the borrower has missed several repayments dates over a specified period in the loan agreement.
 Besides labeling you as not credit worthy, defaulting on a loan also has the following consequences: